(Google Maps)

 Continue reading →

-Security Failure?
-Our Legal Take: Woman Killed in Union City Apartment Shooting
+Negligent Security?
+Our Legal Take: Milledgeville Man Killed in Apartment Robbery-Shooting

-Did negligent security contribute to the death of this young woman?
-Read Our Legal Take to find out if the victim’s family may have a claim for compensation.
+Did negligent security contribute to the tragic loss of this Milledgeville man?
+Read Our Legal Take to find out if the victim’s family may have a legal avenue for justice and a claim for compensation.

 Local News